GARYLOooP/WheelSpotter/README.md

 ## Use as a Skill

-This project is designed to work as a WorkBuddy skill.
+This project is designed to work as a  skill.
 The `SKILL.md` file contains:
 - Trigger conditions (when to activate)
 - Workflow steps (complexity grading, intent classification, filtering)
 - Integration instructions